Did you know an S corporation can create considerable savings compared to a limited liability company?

 - Setting rules that are different than your state’s default rules for LLCs

 An operating agreement is mandatory in California, New York, Delaware, Missouri, and Maine.
-Others may give you the option to include one, but those states require one.
+Others may give you the option to include one, but the aforementioned states require one.
 An operating agreement includes:

 - The creation date